micromata/generator-baumeister/README.md

 This generator will give you some neat options for using [Bootstrap Kickstart](https://github.com/micromata/bootstrap-kickstart).

 ## Work in progress
-I guess this is not ready to use :grimacing:
+No options so far.
+The generator works but is pretty stupid for now :grimacing:

 ---